1984 United States men's Olympic basketball team: Olympic tournament

 The team went 8–0 in the Olympic tournament, averaging 95.4 points per game, and holding their opponents to 63.3.
+(Their closest contest was an 11-point win over West Germany in the quarterfinals; ironically, the Germans were only in Los Angeles as a replacement for the boycotting USSR.)
 Four players averaged double-figures in scoring: Michael Jordan (17.1), Chris Mullin (11.6), Patrick Ewing (11.0) and Steve Alford (10.3).
 Wayman Tisdale led the team in rebounding (5.9 per game), while Leon Wood led the team in assists (7.9 per game).